CalebMamula/cn-ninja-invaders-rpo/README.md

 Try the game out!
 When you are ready, move on to the final step.

-## GBS: Ninja Invasion Step 8
+## GBS: Ninja Invasion Step 7
 ### ``||variables:C||`` ``||controller:u||`` ``||loops:s||`` ``||animation:t||`` ``||logic:o||`` ``||sprites:m||`` ``||music:i||`` ``||math:z||`` ``||scene:e||``
 **The tutorial is finished, but now it's time to customize our game!
 Here are a few examples of things to try:**

--Put a dialog box or splash screen for game instructions.
+-Put sound effects in the game for even more fun!

 -Customize the sprites and background to your liking.
 It's your game!
 (The fill option in the sprite editor can speed this process up)

--Put sound effects in the game for even more fun!
+-Put a dialog box or splash screen for game instructions.

 -Allow a way to win.
 Add a timer, add lives, or some combination.
 Maybe a highscore?
 Be creative!

 -Add animations.
 For example, make the projectiles spin or change color as they fly.

 -Make a new type of enemy.
 Maybe something that moves faster?
-Perhaps harder to kill?
+Perhaps it's harder to kill?

-*Decide with your Sensei on which customizations you want to make to your game.
-When you are ready, click **Done**.*
+*Begin to plan on which customizations you want to make to your game.
+When you are ready, click **Done** to enter the main MakeCode editor.*